Eyob721/alx-pre_course/0x01-git/README.md

-This is my git repo for Onboarding
+This is my git repo for Onboarding week